HarrisFauntleroy/getting-started/README.md

 <hr/>

-_#8_
+_#8_ - **Naming conventions**

-Naming conventions: Naming conventions are rules for choosing names for variables, functions, and other program elements.
+Naming conventions are rules for choosing names for variables, functions, and other program elements.
 Different programming languages and communities may have different naming conventions.

 <details open><summary>Examples</summary>
 <p>